Tschucker/Pieca-camera-software/README.md

+# Pieca Camera Software

+I forked the bulk of this code from eat-sleep-code's camera repo for the software interface to the Pieca camera system.
+I added Pi GPIO functionality to trigger the shutter, power off the camera, and a simple battery monitor to automatically turn off the camera when the battery is running out.

 # Compatibility Notice

 Due to breaking changes in the Raspberry Pi OS camera stack, this software will **not** work with the recent *Bullseye* version of Raspberry Pi OS.
 A new integration library is currently under development by the Raspberry Pi Foundation with a planned release in early 2022.
 Our camera software will be updated to take advantage of this integration library when it becomes publicly available.